JAIPilot/jaipilot-cli/README.md

 If no auth is available, `jaipilot generate ...` automatically starts the same browser login flow as `jaipilot login`.
 If the backend returns `Unauthorized` and no other untried token source is available, `jaipilot generate ...` also triggers a one-time browser login retry in local interactive runs (disabled in CI/GitHub Actions).

-## Action Publishing

-See [docs/github-action-publishing.md](docs/github-action-publishing.md) for release tagging and publishing flow.

 ## License